Campaigns initiated to help voters navigate vote-by-mail ballot process

 Feeling confused about how to cast a vote-by-mail ballot for the July 7 primary election?

-The NAACP's Mainland Pleasantville branch has created a step-by-step video that will make it clear how to do it properly, as part of its Voter Information Series, said President Olivia Caldwell.
+The NAACP's Mainland Pleasantville branch has created a step-by-step video that will make it clear how to do it properly as part of its Voter Information Series, President Olivia Caldwell said.

-The state is also due to come out with a public education campaign Friday as per Gov. Phil Murphy's order.
+The state was also due to come out with a public education campaign Friday as per Gov. Phil Murphy's order.

-Division of Elections spokesperson Alicia D’Alessandro told Politico New Jersey that there will be a digital campaign, plus radio and billboard trucks with the slogan “Vote.
+Division of Elections spokesperson Alicia D’Alessandro told Politico New Jersey there will be a digital campaign plus radio and billboard trucks with the slogan “Vote.
 Sign.
 Seal.
 Return.”

+The three leading Democrats in the primary race for the nomination in New Jersey’s 2nd Congr…

-Vote-by-mail applications have been sent to every registered Democrat and Republican.
-Unaffiliated registered voters have been sent applications for mail-in votes, but must declare themselves Republicans or Democrats in order to vote in the primary.
+Vote-by-mail applications have been sent to every registered Democrat and Republican in the state.
+Unaffiliated registered voters have been sent applications for mail-in ballots but must declare themselves Republican or Democrat to vote in the primary.

 Atlantic County Board of Elections Chairperson Evelynn "Lynn" Caterson provides the information on the NAACP video, as she opens and explains how to process her own vote-by-mail materials.